alexbecker/prompt-injection/paper.typ

 *SecAlign* builds on this work using a preference‑optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.

 Both StruQ and SecAlign focus on indirect prompt injection.
-Direct prompt injection hardening was first attempted by OpenAI, which introduced the *Instruction Hierarchy* dataset containing conflicting sytem, user and tool content, and fine-tuned GPT-3.5 on it to respect their precedence rules @wallace2024instructionhierarchy.
+Direct prompt injection hardening was first attempted by OpenAI, which introduced the *Instruction Hierarchy* dataset containing conflicting system, user and tool content, and fine-tuned GPT-3.5 on it to respect their precedence rules @wallace2024instructionhierarchy.
-*Instructional Segment Embedding (ISE)* introduces a three‑way segment embedding (`system` / `user` / `data`) deals with both direct and indirect prompt injection attacks.
+*Instructional Segment Embedding (ISE)* introduces a four‑way segment embedding (`system`, `user`, `data`, `response`) which handles both direct and indirect prompt injection attacks.
-Fine-tuning Llama‑2‑7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025.
+Fine-tuning Llama‑2‑7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025, but does not achieve parity with SecAlign on indirect prompt injection.

+To our knowledge, the only training-free hardening method is *Attention Sharpening*, which builds on the insights of the Attention Tracker detection method by adjusting attention normalization to prevent what it calls "Attention Slipping" in the critical attention heads @hu2025attentionslipping.

 == Capability‑based Isolation